lalith-thexplorer/AI-Powered-Code-Reviewer-and-Quality-Assistant/PROJECT_REPORT.md

 - **`generate_workspace_tests.py`** — Generates complete pytest suites for input functions.
 Uses the same LLM pipeline as the fixer but with a focus on test coverage: generates test classes with mocks, edge cases, and assertions.
 Results are cached in session state keyed by file content hash (`SHA-256`) to avoid regeneration for unchanged code.

 **Layer 4: External Services (Groq LLM API)**
 All generative AI capability is delegated to Groq's API.
 The application maintains a singleton Groq client initialized with an API key from the environment (`.env` file).
-Four LLM models are exposed: Llama 3.3 70B (default, balanced), GPT-OSS 120B (larger context, slower), Qwen3 32B (faster, smaller), and Kimi K2 (specialized).
+Four LLM models are exposed: GPT-OSS 120B (default), Llama 3.3 70B, Qwen3 32B, and Kimi K2.
 Each core module that uses the LLM constructs domain-specific prompts (e.g., "fix these docstring errors in PEP 257 format" or "generate pytest tests with mocks and edge cases") and sends them to the selected model.
 The LLM returns raw text; the calling module then extracts the code block and validates syntax before committing results.

 **Layer 5: Visualization & Reporting (Output Generation)** Dashboard and reporting components generate visual outputs from the core analysis.
 Plotly Express creates interactive pie charts of docstring styles, bar charts of error distribution, and stacked bar charts of test results.
 Pandas DataFrames power sortable, filterable tables in the Advanced Filters, Search, and Tests tabs.
 Export functionality serializes workspace metrics and per-function data into JSON, Markdown, CSV, or plain text formats for downstream processing or archival.
 All visualizations remain responsive and interactive; no static images are generated.